 The new librarian was brimming with ideas, including a reading contest for sixth graders.
 For months we had to choose books from a reading list and then be quizzed by Mrs. Smith.
 When it was all over, the smartest girl in our class had been bested by Danny Henderson, who would soon move with his family to Esto.

 A picture of the winners appeared in the weekly Holmes County Advertiser — a high honor in itself — with a story that explained: “The purpose of the reading contest was to acquaint the students with the best books in the library in the hopes they would discover the pleasure of reading and would be encouraged to do more reading on their own.”

 “I’D NEVER EATEN in a restaurant,” remembers Esto’s Joe Bob Clark.
 “When I started dating in Bonifay, in my junior and senior year, I’d never eaten in a restaurant.
 I’d seen somebody order coffee and a Boston cream pie.
-Every time I got a date, I carried her to the old City Cafe and we ordered Boston cream pie.”
+I didn’t even know what it was.
+But every time I got a date, I carried her to the old City Cafe and we ordered Boston cream pie.”